TheRandomLabs/RandomPatches/README.md

 ### Tick scheduler desync fix

-Occasionally, the tick scheduler becomes desynchronised, and Minecraft crashes, throwing an `IllegalStateException` with the message `TickNextTick list out of synch`.
+Occasionally, the tick scheduler becomes desynchronised, and as a result, Minecraft crashes, throwing an `IllegalStateException` with the message `TickNextTick list out of synch`.
 RandomPatches attempts to fix this issue using the solution described by malte0811 [here](https://github.com/SleepyTrousers/EnderCore/issues/105).

 ### Window title and icon

-By default, RandomPatches removes the `*` in the Minecraft title that indicates that the game is modded.
+By default, RandomPatches removes the annoying `*` in the Minecraft title that indicates that the game is modded.
 In addition, the following window properties can be configured:

 * Title (the Minecraft version and current activity can be included)
 * 16x16 icon